LorenaGarcia-Foncillas/Horse-Race-Accessible-Board-Game/README.md

 # Horse-Race-Accessible-Board-Game
 The Horse Race Accessible Board Game is a racing game where each player controls a toy horse and the first player to complete two laps wins.
-Before the start of the game players choose one of the 3 controllers available in order to play the game.
+Before the start of the game players choose one of the 3 controllers (Joystick, buttons, app) available in order to play the game.

 **Ignore "esp32" and "musicCode"**, uploaded in error